bcbeidel/programmers-book-club/how-to-read-a-book/chapter-09-determining-an-authors-message.md

-# Determining an Author's Message
+# Chapter 9: Determining an Author's Message

 > propositions are nothing but expressions of personal opinion unless they are supported by reasons. (p.
 114)